Partysaurus Rex: Plot

 Rex disrupts the other toys blowing bubbles, worried that they may get soap on the floor.
 He is chastised by the other toys, with Mr. Potato Head calling him "Partypooper Rex".
-The other toys hear Bonnie preparing for a bath and scatter, leaving Rex alone; Bonnie plays with him and her bath toys in the tub, until her mother pulls the plug and takes Bonnie to go to her grandma's.
+The other toys hear Bonnie preparing for a bath and scatter, leaving Rex alone; Bonnie plays with him and her bath toys in the tub until her mother pulls the plug and takes Bonnie to go to her grandma's.

 The bath toys are glad of a visitor, but become sad when the last of the water drains, as they lack arms and need water to move.
 They wish someone could fill the tub again.
 Rex initially thinks drawing a new bath is a bad idea, but after recalling Mr. Potato Head's insult, he asserts that he is "Partysaurus Rex", plugs the drain, and turns on the water.

 The bath toys quickly start a rave, aided by a carefree Rex, who adds bubble bath and plugs the overflow drain with a sponge.
-Suddenly, he realizes that if the tub overflows, the water will pour out into the hall.
-However, his frantic attempts to turn off the water only break the water knob and the plug chain.
+Suddenly, he realizes that because of what he'd done, the overflowing tub will pour the water out into the hall.
+However, his frantic attempts to turn off the water only breaks the water knob and the plug chain.

 Finally, he pulls a small knob on the faucet and stops the flow from it, but this simply diverts the water to the showerhead.
-He warns the others that the tub will overflow, but the bath toys think this is a good thing and gleefully ride the wave over the top.
-Outside the bathroom, Woody, Buzz, and some of the other toys arrive to check on Rex, when the bathroom door bursts open, releasing the wave of water.
+He warns the others that the tub will overflow, but the bath toys think this is a good thing and gleefully ride a water wave over the top.
+Outside the bathroom, Woody, Buzz, and some of the other toys arrive to check on Rex.
+Suddenly, the bathroom door bursts open, releasing the huge wave.

 Later, Bonnie's mother pays to have plumbing repairs done to the house.
 Rex enjoys his moment of fame, though Mr. Potato Head doubts his story.
 Outside, several pool toys have heard of Rex's exploits from the bath toys; they ask him to turn on the outside faucet, to let them party as well.
-Rex agrees, and joins in their fun.
+Rex agrees and joins in their fun.